Improving Project Risk Management: a Practical guide

 Managing the Overall Process

 As with any process, project risk management must itself be controlled.
 There should be periodic reviews and events scheduled into the mainstream project plan to address risk.
-These reviews must be managed with enormous discipline, as they are not brainstorming or analysis sessions – they should review the status of risk mitigation strategies, and assign actions as appropriate.
+These reviews must be managed with enormous discipline, as they are not brainstorming or analysis sessions – they should review the success of risk mitigation strategies, and assign new actions as appropriate.

 In addition, there are simple but very powerful metrics that can be employed, at the project and business levels, to monitor the application of the risk management process and the status of health of projects.